Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Child Labor

 Minors under the age of 18 generally can't be employed or permitted to work at manual or mechanical labor for more than 10.25 hours in a day or more than 54 hours in a week.
 In a manufacturing establishment, this labor is restricted to ten hours daily and 48 hours weekly.
-If a minor under the age of 18 is employed in the same day or week by more than one employer to perform manual or mechanical labor in any employment not included under N.H.
+If a minor under the age of 18 is employed on the same day or in the same week by more than one employer to perform manual or mechanical labor in any employment not included under N.H.
 Rev. Stat.
 Ann. § 276-A:11, the minor's total work hours can't exceed the daily or weekly limits for employment with one employer.
 Further, minors under the age of 18 cannot be employed or permitted to work in hazardous occupations, except in approved apprenticeship, vocational rehabilitation, or training programs, and their hours of work are restricted.

-Minors under the age of 16 can't be employed or permitted to work without a New Hampshire youth employment certificate, unless the work is for their parent, grandparent, or guardian or is casual work.
+Minors under the age of 16 can't be employed or permitted to work without a New Hampshire youth employment certificate unless the work is for their parent, grandparent, or guardian or is casual work.
 Employers must obtain the certificate for these workers within three business days after their first day of employment.
 No youth under the age of 16 may be employed or permitted to work in a dangerous area in manufacturing, construction, mining, and quarrying occupations, or in woods, and logging.

-Minors aged 16 to 17, who are enrolled in school, can't work as follows: more than 35 hours during any employer's predetermined, designated workweek if school is in session for five days of the workweek; and, More than six consecutive days or more than 48 hours in any week during summer vacation (June 1 through Labor Day) or other school vacations (excluding any week where school is in session for one or more days).
+Minors aged 16 to 17, who are enrolled in school, can't work as follows: more than 35 hours during any employer's predetermined, designated workweek if school is in session for five days of the workweek; and, more than six consecutive days or more than 48 hours in any week during summer vacation (June 1 through Labor Day) or other school vacations (excluding any week where school is in session for one or more days).

-Minors under age the age of 12 cannot be employed or permitted to work, unless the work is for their parent, grandparent, or guardian, or is casual work.
+Minors under the age of 12 cannot be employed or permitted to work, unless the work is for their parent, grandparent, or guardian, or is casual work.
 Casual work is employment that is infrequent, doesn't exceed three calendar days for any one employer, produces little or sporadic income, or isn't commonly held to establish an employer-employee relationship.

 There are also restrictions on hours of work for minors, which vary based on age and whether the minor is in school.
 The specific requirements to employ a minor in New Hampshire are set forth in the Youth Employment Law, N.H.
 RSA §§ 276-A:1 et seq; N.H.
 RSA § 276-A:11.